Afghanistan’s Last Remaining Jew

 Simintov remembers when there was a flourishing community in Herat, the third largest city in Afghanistan.

-“There were 500 Jewish families in Herat… All of them left Afghanistan.”
+“There were 500 Jewish families in Herat… All of them left Afghanistan,” he recounted.

 Simintov also discussed the pressures he faced to convert to Islam.
 In Afghanistan, Islam is the official state religion, and is practiced by 99.7 percent of the population.